MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/New-MgGroupMemberOfByRef.md

 # New-MgGroupMemberOfByRef

 ## SYNOPSIS
-Groups and administrative units that this group is a member of.
+Groups that this group is a member of.
 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.